mjharris95/yaku-dengue/README.md

-# This repository contains data and scripts to run a project estimating the number of additional cases of dengue caused by Cyclone Yaku.
+# This repository contains data and scripts to run a project estimating the number of additional cases of dengue caused by Cyclone Yaku and attributing extreme precipitation events in northwest Peru to anthropogenic activity.

+# Part 1: Cyclone Yaku and dengue

-# Data
+## Data

 adm1_cases.csv: weekly cases in Peru, Ecuador, Colombia, Mexico, and Brazil to estimate cases attributable Cyclone Yaku at the adm1 level